Get enchanted during a fairy tale day trip in Sintra

 What’s the easiest way to get to Sintra?

-Most people combine their Lisbon trip with a day trip to Sintra (so did we).
+Most people combine their Lisbon trip (explore Lisbon by checking out these 19 fun things to do!) with a day trip to Sintra.
 Sintra is located about 25 kilometers from Lisbon and the best way to get to this city is by train.
 Taking the train is the most convenient way because it’s easy and pretty inexpensive.
 There are bus services, but the journey takes way longer.
 Also, it’s better not to drive to Sintra.
 The narrow steep roads are not designed for tourist traffic and car parking is very limited.

 Trains from Lisbon to Sintra